{{org_field_logo}}

 {{org_field_name}} is committed to ensuring that no person—whether staff or individuals we support—is placed at unnecessary risk due to exposure to hazardous substances.
 We aim to:

-- Ensure hazardous substances are only used when absolutely necessary
+- ensure hazardous substances are only used when necessary and in accordance with manufacturer instructions and safety data sheets

-- Provide staff with clear information, training, and supervision
+- provide staff with accessible information, instruction, supervision and training

 We believe that preventing harm from hazardous substances is integral to protecting human health, dignity, and the delivery of safe, high-quality care.